 The Lewiston Police Department provides twenty-four hour a day, seven day a week coverage to the Town and Village of Lewiston consisting of sixty-four square miles.
 The patrol division consists of ten full-time officers and four part-time officers.
 All members of the patrol division are highly trained officers capable of responding to a variety of incidents.
 Officers are responsible for answering all calls for service and enforcing all local, state and federal laws.
 Patrol officers also conduct all primary investigations concerning crimes or complaints.
 Lewiston Police patrol vehicles are also equipped with automatic emergency defibrillators and each officer is certified to use one.
 The patrol division also consists of an accident reconstruction team, a canine unit, a warrants division, a traffic enforcement division and a court security division.

 Lewiston Police department started a canine program in 2007 with an imported police canine from the Czech Republic.
-Canine “Radar” is the first police canine in the Lewiston Police history.
-Generally, German Sheppard’s like Radar are used in police departments because of their above average intelligence and they are easily trainable.
+Canine “Radar” was the first police canine in the Lewiston Police history.
+Canine Taser replaced Radar in 2014 after a brief illness.
+Taser is also a European Sheppard with his parent’s bloodlines coming from Germany and Slovakia.
+Generally, German Sheppard’s like Radar and Taser are used in police departments because of their above average intelligence and they are easily trainable.
 Radar is also considered a dual purpose canine.
-He is trained to track wanted or missing people, apprehend criminals and detection of narcotics inside vehicles and buildings.
-Officer Scott Stafford and Radar had to go through very intense training that lasted sixteen weeks for the initial certification.
-Officer Stafford and Radar continue to train per New York State standards on a weekly, monthly and yearly basis to maintain their proficiency.
+He is trained to track wanted or missing people, to apprehend criminals and detection of narcotics inside vehicles and buildings.
+Officer Scott Stafford and Taser had to go through very intense training that lasted sixteen weeks for the initial certification.
+Officer Stafford and Taser continue to train per New York State standards on a weekly, monthly and yearly basis to maintain their proficiency.
 Officer Stafford and Radar are recognized by New York State as a certified Canine Team.
 Also they have maintained National certifications on a yearly basis with The North American Work Dog Association (NPWDA), The National Narcotic Detector Dog Association (NNDDA) and have attended yearly canine seminars within New York State to enhance their abilities within this specialized unit.
 Their abilities are perishable and without training will diminish.

 The Lewiston Police Department in an attempt to increase the safety of motorists, pedestrians and the general public started a traffic unit.
 When this car hits the streets its purpose is to target high traffic violation areas in the Village and Town of Lewiston.
 This car also handles any traffic related accidents, aggressive driving or reckless driving complaints.
 As we receive complaints of speeding, passed stop signs, passed school busses or any other traffic complaint, our traffic unit will focus its efforts on this section of the roadway or intersection until a high compliance rate is achieved through education or enforcement.